linux-integrity/ima-doc/ima-policy.rst

 This boot command line argument sets a logging format for the :ref:`ima-event-log`.
-See :ref:`config-ima-default-template` for the compiled in default.
+See :ref:`config-ima-default-template` for the compiled-in default.
 See :ref:`built-in-templates` for legal values.
 See the values in :ref:`template-data-fields` for the effects.